doc4d/docs/docs/Project/components.md

 - **Duplicated**: The dependency is not loaded because another dependency with the same name exists at the same location (and is loaded).
 - **Available after restart**: The dependency reference has just been added or updated [using the interface](#monitoring-project-dependencies), it will be loaded once the application restarts.
 - **Unloaded after restart**: The dependency reference has just been removed [using the interface](#removing-a-dependency), it will be unloaded once the application restarts.
-- **Update available \<version\>**: A new version of the GitHub dependency matching your [component version configuration](#defining-a-github-dependency-version-range) has been detected.
+- **Update available \<version\>**: A new version of the dependency matching your [component version configuration](#defining-a-github-dependency-version-range) has been detected.
-- **Refreshed after restart**: The [component version configuration](#defining-a-github-dependency-version-range) of the GitHub dependency has been modified, it will be adjusted the next startup.
+- **Refreshed after restart**: The [component version configuration](#defining-a-dependency-version-range) of the dependency has been modified, it will be adjusted at the next startup.
-- **Recent update**: A new version of the GitHub dependency has been loaded at startup.
+- **Recent update**: A new version of the dependency has been loaded at startup.